gcharters/appsody-node-demo/README.md

 Check out the repo.

+run npm install to pull in the node modules run npm audit fix  to fix any audit issues

 create an .env file in the root directory -( you can copy or rename env_local to .env ) that has a PORT and an MDB entry

 run local_setup.sh in get mongodb running in docker as a daemon container